-If your child will be driving your car, they need to be added to your insurance policy.
+If your child is driving your car, they need to be added to your insurance policy.
 The best way to do this is to add your child as a secondary driver.
-Adding another person to your insurance does come with a cost, however, especially if you are adding someone that is young and inexperienced behind the wheel.
+Adding another person to your insurance does come at a cost, however, especially if you are adding someone that is young and inexperienced behind the wheel.

 To help keep the cost down, while still ensuring you have proper coverage, we came up with a list of ways to save on your auto insurance when adding your teen as a secondary driver.